Mendicity Institution

+Still extant gates of the original Moira House.

-The Mendicity Institution in Dublin, Ireland, is one of Ireland's and Dublin's oldest charities.
-It continues its charitable work, including providing meals to Dublin's needy, from its premises at Moira House, Island Street, to the south of Usher's Island, its former location.
+The Mendicity Institution is a charity in Dublin, Ireland, which is also one of Dublin's oldest charities.
+It operates from its premises at Moira House, Island Street, to the south of Usher's Island, its former location and continues its charitable work, including providing meals and rooms to Dublin's needy.

+The word 'mendicity' comes from 'mendicant', an archaic term for a beggar or needy person.

 History

 Early years

 Following a meeting of businesspeople in 1817, and drawing on work in other European cities, the Institution was established in 1818 as the Mendicity Association.
 Its aim was to provide food, clothing, education and lodging for the poor of Dublin, and it was one of many that were established in Dublin to relieve the poverty that pervaded the city at that time.
 There was no broad system of public welfare, nor, until some time later, any general policy on the part of the government to alleviate poverty.
 It was left to parishes (which in the poorer areas of the city had very little to spare), private individuals and institutions, such as the House of Industry to ease poverty through voluntary work.
 Prior to hosting the institution, Moira House had been the home of the Earl of Moira and was constructed for that purpose in 1752.

 The early Mendicity Association had a committee of 60, including members of prominent families, which employed a supervisor and staff for secretarial and financial work, four teachers, a dispensing pharmacist and six other staff for the main premises, and two street-inspectors.
 It aimed to care for those normally resident within the city core, between the North and South Circular Roads, and to preserve family integrity, operated male and female schools.
 By the end of its first year of operation, it had nearly 3,000 clients, and over 680 children, with 280 of those attending school, as well as around 320 elderly and disabled dependents.

 Central to the work of the institution was a requirement for adults of working age to perform tasks, which ranged from spinning and lace-making to preparing building and ship-building materials (rope, lime, stone), collecting leftover food, and advertising the work of the charity itself; charges for food were made against the nominal pay for such work.

 A further service of the charity was to help destitute individuals to move to places where they had offers of work, or for those from abroad, to repatriate.
 Applicants for this service had to work in the institution for four weeks while their cases were examined, and provide details of referees, and might then have their fares paid; the charity received discounts from rail and ferry companies.